-16. This report represents the outcome of a detailed consideration of the kinds of ageingrelated statistics that are needed, what is currently available for countries of the UNECE region, and proposals on what remains to be done to bridge the gaps.
-It provides guidance to NSOs on the avenues to pursue in improving their collection, production and dissemination of ageing-related statistics.

-17. The objectives of this report are:

-- a) to help statisticians and policymakers to appreciate the diversity and complexity of topics and concepts related to ageing - b) to provide guidance in the selection of indicators which should or could be produced and disseminated by NSOs in relation to ageing - c) to provide guidance on the manner in which ageing-related statistics are disseminated and communicated - d) to raise awareness among producers and users of ageing-related statistics about the challenges inherent in the collection of data and in the harmonization of such data across countries

-18. It is hoped that this report will provide further impetus for countries to focus on improving the production of ageing-related statistics at all stages of the statistical production cycle, from identification of concepts for measurement, to the communication of results.

-19. The preparation of this report is opportune, as it coincides with unprecedented efforts in the use of statistics to monitor sustainable development globally.
-Member countries of the United Nations have identified 17 Global Goals and 169 attendant targets for the next 15 years.
-The agenda will surely affect planning, funding, and monitoring of development efforts at global, regional, and national levels for years to come.

-20. Fundamental to the agenda are two requirements.
+- 18. These Recommendations represent the outcome of a detailed consideration of the kinds of ageing-related statistics that are needed, what is currently available for countries of the UNECE region, and proposals on what remains to be done to bridge the gaps.
+They provide guidance to NSOs on the avenues to pursue in improving their collection, production and dissemination of ageing-related statistics. - 19.
+The objectives of the Recommendations are: - a) to help statisticians and policymakers to appreciate the diversity and complexity of topics and concepts related to ageing - b) to provide guidance in the selection of indicators which should or could be produced and disseminated by NSOs in relation to ageing - c) to provide guidance on the manner in which ageing-related statistics are disseminated and communicated - d) to raise awareness among producers and users of ageing-related statistics about the challenges inherent in the collection of data and in the harmonization of such data across countries. - 20.
+It is hoped that these Recommendations will guide countries in improving the production of ageing-related statistics at all stages of the statistical production cycle, from identification of concepts for measurement, to the communication of results.
+The Recommendations do not provide guidance on prioritizing ageing-related statistics in relation to other statistics. - 21.
+The Task Force was mandated to identify domains to be covered and to suggest ways to fill gaps, but the provision of a full set of indicators was not within the purview of the group.
+These Recommendations therefore provide guidance for the selection of indicators.
+The indicators proposed are thus not exhaustive or definitive.
+All indicators of the Active Ageing Index are included, however.
+The differences in the degree of description and specificity of indicators are a reflection of the wide variation in the conceptual and methodological clarity of the topics, as discussed throughout the publication. - 22.
+The preparation of these Recommendations is opportune, as it coincides with unprecedented efforts in the use of statistics to monitor sustainable development globally.
+United Nations Member States have identified 17 Sustainable Development Goals and 169 attendant targets for the next 15 years.
+The 2030 Sustainable Development Agenda will affect planning, funding and monitoring of development efforts at the global, regional and national levels for years to come. - 23.
+Fundamental to the agenda are two requirements.
 First, progress against these goals and targets must be measured robustly.
 Second, progress must be measured for all relevant groups so that "no one is left behind".
-The United Nations Statistical Commission was tasked with identifying, by March 2016, a set of global indicators that would enable monitoring of progress for all goals and targets enumerated in the agenda, and advise on the disaggregation relevant to monitoring progress among vulnerable groups.

-21. Across the multiple dimensions of sustainable development described by the agenda's goals and targets, the salience of ageing-related statistics in monitoring global well-being is clear.
-Identifying conceptually clear, commonly, and frequently measured indicators that would enable global comparisons, however, is a challenge.
-The present report represents a step towards that larger task.
+The United Nations Statistical Commission has identified a set of global indicators to enable monitoring of progress for all goals and targets established in the agenda, and has been tasked with advising on the disaggregation relevant to monitoring progress among vulnerable groups. - 24.
+Across the multiple dimensions of sustainable development described by the agenda's goals and targets, the salience of ageing-related statistics in monitoring global well-being is clear.
+Identifying conceptually clear, commonly and frequently measured indicators that would enable global comparisons, however, is a challenge.
+The present Recommendations represent a step towards that larger task.

+&lt;sup>5 http://www1.unece.org/stat/platform/display/AAI

+2 Demographic Measures of Ageing

-22. This chapter recommends key demographic indicators to describe the age structure of a country's population and to enable monitoring of changes over time in population ageing.
+25. This chapter recommends key demographic indicators to describe the age structure of a country's population and to enable monitoring of changes over time in population ageing.
 The availability, quality and comparability of these indicators for UNECE member States are assessed, and data gaps are considered.